-TD’s online security guarantee offers 100% reimbursement if you experience a loss from an EasyWeb or WebBroker transaction that you did not authorise (subject to certain conditions).
+TD’s online security guarantee offers 100% reimbursement if you experience a loss from an EasyWeb or WebBroker transaction that you did not authorize (subject to certain conditions).

-TD Fraud Alerts instantly send you text message if suspicious activities are detected on your account.
+TD Fraud Alerts instantly send you text messages if suspicious activities are detected on your account.
 Based on your response to the text message, your card may be blocked to prevent unauthorized usage.